Fragment with some crust – 8.36g

 Sold with label/certificate of authenticity.

-This is the largest piece available on the market and the largest piece in a private collection !
+This is most probably the largest piece available on the market and the largest piece in a private collection !
 Museum piece !

 Fell July 14, 1845